 Method Contact Information

-Call 1-800-994-9422
+CALL 1-800-994-9422

-Write Call the number above for the address of the CHOICES program in your area.
+WRITE Call the number above for the address of the CHOICES program in your area.

-Website ct.gov/agingservices
+WEBSITE portal.ct.gov/AgingandDisability

 PRA Disclosure Statement: According to the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless it displays a valid OMB control number.
 The valid OMB control number for this information collection is 0938-1051.
 If you have comments or suggestions for improving this form, please write to: CMS, 7500 Security Boulevard, Attn: PRA Reports Clearance Officer, Mail Stop C4-26-05, Baltimore, Maryland 21244-1850.